syoung20/cs326-final-upsilon/docs/final.md

 # Division of Labor

 Tinsae worked on the home page and create a recipe front end.
 He also worked on the /search and /recipe endpoints to implement searching and the process of adding a recipe to our database.

+Nick worked on the Recipe, Login and Signup pages.
+Including work on the respective html/css and js/ts frontend pages, and backend database functions and endpoints for /recipes and /account.
+In them worked on functions for login a user, signup a new user, read a recipe from the db, add ingredients to the grocery list db table.
+In addition worked on database functions to add recipes to the db table.

+# Features to complete
+Originaly we wanted to also include features to be able to see tags and comments on recipes.
+Even being able to filter through tags too in addition to ingredients and categories.
+Another feature we wanted implemente too, would be the ability to automatically see recipes that you could complete with just ingredients in your pantry.
+With more time of in a future implementation, we would look into adding those features to the app, in addition to also implementing a more secured autenthication and logged in status system

 # Conclusion